 batyr was launched in 2011, after founder Sebastian Robertson experienced the frustration and isolation of living silently with mental ill health whilst at university.
 Sebastian recognised that it was time to have open honest conversations about mental health with young people, and founded the organisation, naming it after batyr (‘hero’), The Talking Elephant From Kazakhstan.

-An Australia where young people engage in positive conversations about mental health and are empowered to seek out help when needed.
+All young people are engaged in positive conversations about mental health and empowered to reach out for support when needed.

 We smash the stigma surrounding mental ill health and empower young people to reach out for support.

 We help create communities that support young people’s mental health and wellbeing.

 We Engage by young people talking to young people about mental health and wellbeing

 We Educate through the sharing of young people’s lived experience stories

 We Empower young people by giving them the knowledge and skills to lead mentally healthy lives